Crimson Desert Debuts in 1st on the Steam Charts

-Crimson Desert has debuted in in first place on the Steam Weekly Top Sellers chart (excluding revenue generated by free games) for Week 13, 2026, which ended March 24, 2026.
+Crimson Desert has remained in first place on the Steam Weekly Top Sellers chart (excluding revenue generated by free games) for Week 14, 2026, which ended March 31, 2026.

-There was one other new release in the top 10 this week with Death Stranding 2: On The Beath debuting in third place.
+Slay the Spire 2 remained in second place, Steam Deck re-entered the top 10 in third place, and Call of Duty: Modern Warfare remained in fourth place.
+Red Dead Redemption 2 and ARC Raiders 2 re-entered the top 10 in fifth and sixth places, respectively.

-A number of games have shot up into the top 10 this week with Call of Duty: Modern Warfare in fourth place, Helldivers 2 in fifth place, Resident Evil 3 in sixth place, Cyberpunk 2077 in seventh place, and Dead by Daylight in eighth place.
+Dead by Daylight is in seventh place, Grand Theft Auto V Enhanced is in eighth place, Cyberpunk 2077 is in ninth place, and Ready or Not is in 10th place.

 Here are the Steam Weekly Top Sellers by revenue for the week (excluding free games):